openstack-infra/zuul/doc/source/user/jobs.rst

 * Job variables

+* Parent job results

-Meaning that a site-wide variable with the same name as any other will override its value, and similarly, secrets override job variables of the same name.
-Each of the three sources is described below.
+Meaning that a site-wide variable with the same name as any other will override its value, and similarly, secrets override job variables of the same name which override data returned from parent jobs.
+Each of the sources is described below.

 Job Variables